How to spend 3 days in Singapore, The Lion City

-Spanning over an area of just 130 square kilometres (a good chunk of which is reclaimed land), the peninsula of Singapore is considerably smaller than its neighbours.
+Spanning over an area of just 130 square kilometres (a good chunk of which is reclaimed land), the peninsula of Singapore is considerably smaller than its neighbours, making a stint of 3 days in Singapore is pretty uncomplicated.
 Covering distances in Singapore is not difficult, and the task is made especially straightforward thanks to a very well planned public transportation system.
 The backbone of this system is the MRT metro train line which is composed of 6 routes covering most of the territory.

 The MRT is further complemented by a network of buses, thus driving efficiency even further.
 The most convenient ticket for those wondering on how to spend 3 days in Singapore is the (3-day) tourist pass, although 1- or 2-day versions also exists.

 The credit card-like token allows for indefinite usage of both MRT and bus routes, bar a few exceptions which are clearly highlighted, making it very convenient for a trip of 3 days in Singapore.
 It is also quite affordable as it costs only SGD $30 (around € 18.70), including a $10 deposit, fully refundable upon return of the token.

 Not all stations can refund the token, however the most popular stops, like the ‘Changi Airport’ or ‘Bayfront’ stops near the Sands do.
 These are also clearly listed in the small instruction booklet and network map you are given along with the token upon purchase.